aadityanj/tic_tac_toe/README.md

 # Tic Tac Toe
 **Description**: TicTacToe Game built with command-line interface  and written in Python.
 To know more about the game rules and other [info](https://en.wikipedia.org/wiki/Tic-tac-toe)

 **Status**:  Current Version has all basic functionalities of the game with fixed board size.
 To know about the version [CHANGELOG](changelog.md)

-**Test Coverage**: 81% of the  total code has been covered in the test
+**Test Coverage**: 98% of the whole code has been covered in the test
 ## Dependencies
 - Python - 3.8.5
 - Coverage - 5.5